 Usage: Simple pop up calendar.
 Bind to a mouse click on the clock for behavior similar to other desktops.

-Usage: Create and edit groups to specify options which apply to a group of programs by their name and/or class
+Usage: Specify options for a group of programs by their name and/or class

 Usage: Tell JWM where to find icons.
 Add as many paths as needed, and arrange the order for search priority.
-The included search tool will help your find icons, and you can preview the directories of the search results with the view button before adding them to the list.
+The included search tool will help your find icons, and you can preview any directory of the search results.

 Name: JWM Kit Keys

 Usage: Configure key bindings.
 Example: Alt F2 for the run command